-OC is providing facilitation support to a Department of State Lands rules advisory committee that is providing input on new rules related to easements for crossing of trust and non-trust lands.
-Beginning in spring 2018, OC began providing facilitation support to a second rules advisory committee that is providing input to the Department of State …Read More
+OC provided facilitation support to a Department of State Lands rules advisory committee designed to provide input on new rules related to easements for crossing of trust and non-trust lands.
+Beginning in spring 2018, OC began providing facilitation support to a second rules advisory committee that designed to provide input to the Department of State …Read More

 Land Use Projects

 The Oregon Department of Land Conservation and Development asked OC to conduct an assessment to determine if there was an opportunity for a collaborative, mediated solution to a long running dispute over proposed expansion of the Woodburn, Oregon, urban growth boundary.
 OC interviewed interested parties and submitted a draft report to participants.